moraes/tipfy/docs/source/tutorials/user-authentication.rst

 The function that authenticates the user is ``login_with_form(username, password, remember)``.
-If the username and password are valid, the user system will recognize and persist the current user s logged in.
+If the username and password are valid, the auth system will load the user and persist an user session.

 If "Remember me on this computer" is checked, the user will be kept login even if it ends the current session closing the browsing window.
-This is done using secure cookies and an unique token that is renewed from time to time, to conform with best safety practices.
+This is done using secure cookies and an unique token that is renewed from time to time, following best security practices.

 The login handler uses a template that we will save in ``templates/users/login.html``.
 Here it is:

-**login.html**
+**templates/users/login.html**

 .. code-block:: html